louixs/ubersicht_gmail/README.md

     AUTHORIZATION_CODE:
     ```

-5. Go to OAuth consent screen > fill in/choose your gmail address > fill in Product name shown to users with the same name that you chose in the step 2 above > make sure to save
+5. Go to OAuth consent screen > fill in/choose your gmail address > fill in Product name shown to users with the same name that you chose in the step 2 above > make sure to save.
 6. Saving your script should launch a web browser asking whether you would like to allow your app to view gmail.
 Click Allow and the next screen will show a code.
 Please copy and paste it in the cred file besides AUTHORIZATION_CODE:.
 In case a browser does not launch please click on Refresh All Widgets option found in Ubersichts icon on your mac menu bar.
+At this point your gmail.coffee file should have the following:

+    ```
+    CLIENT_ID: "your_client_id"
+    CLIENT_SECRET: "your_client_secret"
+    AUTHORIZATION_CODE: "your_authorization_code"
+    ```

 ## Notes:
 - Make sure to name the project name (where you get your client ID and client secret) the same as the oauth product name.
 Else it seems to return an error when obtaining authorization code.